huaxumeng520/bootleg/README.md

 ## How it's built and what it supports

-* Designed for Xbox One controllers, however everything that exposes itself to /dev/input is supported
+* Designed for Xbox One controllers, however everything that exposes itself to evdev is supported
   * xpadneo could potentially give us controller batterylevels, forcefeedback etc https://github.com/atar-axis/xpadneo/
 * Designed for Raspberry Pi 4b 8GB
   * Great cooling and OC/overvolt is required (>=2.0GHz)